TAPE ONE SIDE ONE

 Walking and talking as friends

-We can recall all the good times and bad
+We can recall all the good

 But bad times have come to an end